Attitude in coaching: what constitutes the inner attitude in coaching | Meet yourself in systemic coaching!

 ❌ The coach evaluates, judges or has an „I know better“ attitude.

-❌ Boundaries are ignored or roles are mixed (e.g. acting as a therapist).
+❌ Boundaries are ignored or roles are mixed up (e.g. acting as a therapist).

 What qualities should a coach have?

-Empathy, genuine interest, clear communication, self-reflection, patience, integrity, and the ability to ask questions rather than answers.
-Plus: a good sense of people.
+Empathy, genuine interest, clear communication, self-reflection, patience, integrity and the ability to ask questions rather than give answers.
+Plus: a good feel for people.

 What is a personal attitude?

-Personal attitude is the inner foundation of values, beliefs and the view of the world – it shapes how one thinks, feels, acts and interacts with others.
+Your personal attitude is the inner foundation of your values, beliefs and view of the world - it shapes how you think, feel, act and interact with others.

-A good leader works on an equal footing, is open to feedback, promotes personal responsibility, and thinks in terms of potential rather than weaknesses.
-Clear, courageous, and humane.
+A good manager works at eye level, is open to feedback, promotes personal responsibility and thinks in terms of potential rather than weaknesses.
+Clear, courageous, human.

 When does coaching not make sense?

-If someone doesn't want change, can't open up, or actually needs therapeutic help, even if the coach wants more than the client, it's not coaching.
+If someone doesn't want to change, can't open up or actually needs therapeutic help.
+Even if the coach wants more than the client - it's not coaching.

 What are the limits of coaching?

-Coaching can't solve deep psychological problems, relieve responsibility, or offer quick, miracle cures.
-It requires openness, time, and a genuine desire for development.
+Coaching cannot solve deep psychological problems, take away responsibility or offer a quick fix.
+It requires openness, time and a genuine will to develop.

-What can you not call yourself as a coach?
+What should you not call yourself as a coach?

-You are not allowed to call yourself a "psychotherapist" or "alternative practitioner for psychotherapy" unless you have the appropriate license.
-Even protected professional titles like "psychologist" are taboo without a degree.
+You are not allowed to call yourself a „psychotherapist“ or „alternative practitioner for psychotherapy“ - unless you have a corresponding license.
+Protected professional titles such as „psychologist“ are also taboo without a degree.

 How do you recognize a good coach?

-A good coach listens, asks intelligent questions, and encourages you to think – not depend.
-You feel safe, understood, and challenged at the same time.
-Plus: clear Ethik, training and attitude.
+A good coach listens, asks smart questions, makes you think - not dependent.
+You feel safe, understood and challenged at the same time.
+Plus: clear ethics, training and attitude.